Rehearsal Venue / Times

 Tuesdays 8.00 - 10.00 pm All Saints Church Hall, off Park Road, Southport, PR9 9JB

-We are a friendly orchestra with almost 50 members making a great sound, playing three concerts over the year, March, June/July and December.
+We are a friendly orchestra with over 50 members making a great sound, playing three concerts over the year, March, June/July and December.
 We welcome new members, particularly string players.
 If you would like to join us please either just come along or email email@example.com

 Stockport Symphonic Sounds